alire-project/GNAT-FSF-builds/README.md

 # GNAT-FSF-builds
-Builds of the GNAT Ada compiler from FSF GCC releases
+Builds of the GNAT Ada compiler from FSF GCC releases.

+The snapshots built from this branch are published in an Alire index at the `snapshot-index` branch.

 # How to build